-October 1 for class beginning the next August.
-Candidates will be notified of admission status by February 1.
+October 1 for class beginning the next year.
+Candidates will be notified of admission status by December 15.

 Non-Discrimination

 TCU does not discriminate on the basis of personal status, individual characteristics or group affiliation, including, but not limited to, classes protected under federal and state law.